Secretly delicious and refreshing pudding

 Blueberry lemon chia seed pudding… where have you been all of my life?!

-Recently I was chatting with my sister-in-law about the difficulty she has selecting healthy snacks with a very active 1-year-old.
+Recently, I was chatting with a friend about the difficulty she has selecting snacks she felt good about serving a very active 1-year-old.

 She told me she has been whipping together these things called “chia pudding” and then refrigerating them overnight.